 Work Ethic: I will respect your work habits and preferences.
-Unless we face a deadline due to poor planning, delays or other unavoidable circumstances or constraints, I will not plan for you to work between 9:00 pm and 9:00 am.
+Unless we face a deadline due to poor planning, delays or other unavoidable circumstances or constraints, I will not plan for you to work between 5:00 pm and 9:00 am.
 Whether you are a morning lark, a night owl, or a hummingbird, you are responsible for choosing if working early or late is an acceptable solution.
-In general, I am flexible on work locations and expect to be updated on your progress periodically.
+I am generally flexible on work locations and expect to be updated on your progress periodically.
 I encourage my trainees to actively think about and develop good work/life balance and integration practices.

 Well-being: The well-being of my trainees is essential to my mentoring approach.
-Effective communication, consistency in routines/schedules, and a self-care plan aids in well-being.
+Effective communication, consistency in routines/schedules, and a self-care plan aid in well-being.
 During mentoring, I will ask you to identify support structures, activities, and people who will help you with your well-being.
 I will encourage you to pursue activities that support your emotional and physical well-being.

 Meetings: I will schedule meetings at regular intervals, and typically, I expect to meet students at least twice every week during the semester.
 Every week, we will meet together as a research group to discuss, share and present our research, get feedback and progress updates.
-I will also schedule to meet with students individually to discuss research activities, classes, plan of study, etc. Importantly, you need to prepare for meetings and help me prepare by maintaining and sending me details about ongoing concerns, research activities and updates.
+I will also schedule to meet with students individually to discuss research activities, classes, plans of study, etc. Importantly, you must prepare for meetings and help me prepare by maintaining and sending me details about ongoing concerns, research activities and updates.